hashicorp/terraform-provider-azurerm/website/docs/r/dns_zone.html.markdown

 * `name` - (Required) The name of the DNS Zone.
 Must be a valid domain name.

 * `resource_group_name` - (Required) Specifies the resource group where the resource exists.
 Changing this forces a new resource to be created.

+* `zone_type` - (Required) Specifies the type of this DNS zone (Public or Private).

+* `registration_virtual_network_ids` - (Optional) A list of IDs references to virtual networks that register hostnames in this DNS zone.
+This take effects when ZoneType is Private.

+* `resolution_virtual_network_ids` - (Optional) A list of IDs references to virtual networks that resolve records in this DNS zone.
+This take effects when ZoneType is Private.

 * `tags` - (Optional) A mapping of tags to assign to the resource.